PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ### Compute Capability and Building Optimized Codes

 Some software will only run on a GPU of a given compute capability.
 To find these values for a given NVIDIA Telsa card see [this page](https://en.wikipedia.org/wiki/Nvidia_Tesla).
-The compute capability of the V100's in Adroit is 7.0.
-For various build systems this translates to `sm_70`.
+The compute capability of the A100's on Della is 8.0.
+For various build systems this translates to `sm_80`.

-The following is from `$ nvcc --help`:
+The following is from `$ nvcc --help` after loading a `cudatoolkit` module:

 ```
 Options for steering GPU code generation.
 =========================================

 --gpu-architecture <arch>                       (-arch)
         Specify the name of the class of NVIDIA 'virtual' GPU architecture for which
         the CUDA input files must be compiled.
         With the exception as described for the shorthand below, the architecture